 Yoso Yoso’s dairy-free products, made in Cambridge, Ontario, are delicious on their own, and in baking and cooking.
 Yoso makes their cream cheese from organic cashews, and their yogurts from organic almonds and cashew, or nut-free yogurts made with organic coconut flesh.
 Their yogurts are cultured and offer a great source of calcium, iron, dietary fibre, and healthy prebiotics to improve digestion.

-Chufa Co This delicious plant-based milk is made from tigernuts – which are in fact not nuts but small root vegetables with an impressive nutritional profile.
-Full of fibre, this naturally sweet milk will keep you full longer, and is prebiotic, promoting the good bacteria in our gut.
-Plus, it is freshly made in Toronto and comes in glass bottles in many flavours.
+Chufa Co This delicious and plant-based ice cream and milk is made from tigernuts – which are in fact not nuts but small root vegetables with an impressive nutritional profile.
+Full of fibre, they will keep you full longer, and are prebiotic, promoting the good bacteria in our gut.
+Plus, they are freshly made in Toronto and come in many flavours.

 Culcherd Culcherd makes delicious nut-based butter and cheeses, and we love that their packaging is natural, compostable, and eco-friendly.
 Plus, forget the butter versus margarine debate and try this pure and nourishing butter made from organic cashews and coconut oil in Toronto – as good on toast as it is to cook with, or drizzled over organic popcorn or a simple bowl of pasta.

 Nuts for Cheese Spreadable and meltable, all of these handmade-in-Hamilton cheeses start with a base of cultured organic cashew milk.
 Perfect for a cheeseboard, varieties such as blue cheese or brie are sold as beautiful wedges.